-3. Give your skin an at-home mini facial using a hydrating gel mask.
-One of the fastest and most effective ways to immediately hydrate your skin is to attend to it with a 2-step treatment that includes exfoliation and a mask.
-First, you’ll want to exfoliate the skin to remove surface dry cells.
-There’s no sense in hydrating cells that are already dead, dry and ready to hit the road.
-You can massage a gentle facial scrub over the skin for 60 seconds, or for a deeper exfoliation, apply an acid peel (like Triple Berry Smoothing Peel) and leave it on for 10 minutes.
-Be sure to rinse off an exfoliating product very thoroughly.
-Next, apply a thick coat of a gel mask all over the face.
-Gel masks are completely oil-free and (in addition to providing a soothing effect on the skin due to the cold temperature they naturally retain) they are formulated for delivering water deep within the skin cells to get your skin feeling really moist without causing any breakouts.
-I recommend Bio Calm Repair Masque to my clients who need water-based hydration.
+One of the fastest and most effective ways to immediately hydrate oily skin is to give it a 2-step exfoliation and a mask treatment.
+First, you’ll want to exfoliate the skin to remove dry surface cells.
+After all, there’s no sense in hydrating cells that are already dead, dry, and ready to hit the road, right?
+You can apply a gentle acid peel and leave it on for 10 minutes.
+Be sure to rinse it off thoroughly.
+Next, apply a layer of a gel mask all over the face.
+Gel masks are completely oil-free and not only do they provide a soothing effect on the skin due to the cold temperature they naturally retain, but they are formulated to deliver water deep within the skin cells.
+This will make your skin nice and moist without causing extra breakouts to appear.

-5. Always use products for your skin type.
-While I’m sure you’re someone who tries to stay educated and keep on top of the latest and greatest when it comes to skincare, be careful of going it alone.
-It’s really important that you consult a trusted professional and not self-diagnose your own skin.
-I can’t tell you how many times clients have thought their skin is a certain type, when in fact it is something completely different.
-Find a professional with years of skin care experience and allow them to help you with your product selection.
-Be sure to thoroughly communicate your concerns so you get the appropriate advice.
-A good starting point to determining your skin type is to take my Skin Type Quiz.
+While I’m sure you’re someone who tries to stay educated and keep up on the latest and greatest when it comes to skincare, you don’t have to go at it alone.
+It’s really important that you consult a trusted professional, as they have experience in understanding the true needs of the skin.
+(Read these common mistakes when determining your skin type.)
+I can’t tell you how many times my clients have thought their skin was a certain type when in fact it was something completely different.
+To discover your unique skin type, take my Skin Type Quiz.

-One last thing: You might be surprised that I didn’t have ‘drink a lot of water’ as one of the ways to hydrate the skin.
-Did you know that drinking water is the least efficient way to hydrate the skin?
+You might be surprised that I didn’t list ‘drink a lot of water’ as one of the ways to hydrate oily, acne-prone skin.
+The truth is that drinking water is the least efficient way to hydrate the skin.
 Read more about this here.